 Due to financial difficulties and the publishing company going bankrupt, the print version of the magazine was stopped in August 2005 and the previously additional website STALKER.cd became the (non-profit) main product, and in 2006 Klaudia Weber took on the task as the new editor-in-chief.

-Remarkable are the varieties of interview styles at Stalker.cd: besides “normal interviews”, musicians talk to a reporter while sitting in a Sauna (“Sauna Rockers”), „7 deadly sins-interviews”, where interview partners (mainly musicians) reflect on their opinion or their personal connection with 7 deadly sins, or “Gibberish” which features musicians talking with each other, without having a reporter interfering.
+Remarkable are the interview styles: besides “normal” interviews, the topic „7 deadly sins” lets interview partners (mainly musicians) reflect on their opinion or their personal connection with 7 deadly sins.

 Although a major part of content covers the scene in Scandinavia (editor-in-chief Klaudia Weber is living in Helsinki, Finland) and in Germany, where most of the reporter staff is located, the magazine enjoys an international and constantly increasing audience, thanks to the bilingual presentation and contributors all over Europe and even overseas.